drthisguy/P2-The-Penny-Pincher/README.md

 ## Issues & Contact

 We Hoped to use the babel webpack to transpile front end ES6 to pre 2015 js.
 Delayed for now.
-Time of day appears to be missreporting on expense items.
+Time of day appears to be misreporting on expense items.
-See contact info of contributers with questions.
+See contact info of contributors with questions.